 These are a few of our library finds.

 Interactive sunken treasure game http://nationalgeographic.org/education/multimedia/interactive/maps-tools-find-sunken-treasure/

-Interactive “Walk the Plank” Math Games (scroll down a little bit) http://www.math4childrenplus.com/games/
+Interactive “Walk the Plank” and Pirate themed Math Games https://www.math4childrenplus.com/?s=pirate

 Our chalkboard wall mural.
-The instructions for how to draw a pirate ship from here were necessary and quite helpful. http://lifestyle.howstuffworks.com/crafts/drawing/how-to-draw-pirate-ships.htm
+The instructions for how to draw a pirate ship from here were quite helpful. http://lifestyle.howstuffworks.com/crafts/drawing/how-to-draw-pirate-ships.htm

 Wishing you smooth sailing!

 I am thinking about doing a pirate week with my daughter while when we do a week of learning the sound “ar” makes.
 She is good at reading the sound but when she wants to write a word she can’t remember if it is “ar” “er” “ir” or “or”!
 These will be great resources.
 Thanks!
 I found your post at the Ultimate Homeschool Link-Up.

 Those vowel-r combinations are certainly tricky.
 A pirate study would make that fun!
 Thanks for visiting and come back again!

 Pingback: Teaching Resources for September | Still Learning Something New